microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 ```

 # Install an app, enable local loopback on the installed app, and then launch it (Windows Only & requires Windows Device Portal is running)
+This example uses [SendAndInstallApp](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-SendAndInstallApp%28string_System-Collections-Generic-List-string-_string%29/), [EnableLocalLoopbackForApp](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-EnableLocalLoopbackForApp%28string%29/), and [RunApp](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-RunApp%28string%29/) to install a UWP app on the device, enable local loopback on the app (enabling it to talk to a localhost Factory Orchestrator service), and launch the app.

 ```csharp
 // Assumes appFolder is a "standard" Visual Studio 2019 published app package with an appx/msix, a .cer certificate, and a dependencies folder.
 // appFolder is on the client device, NOT on the service.
 SendAndInstallApp copies it to the service-side device.